What We Do

 Outdoor Garden Classroom Program

-Green Our Planet launched its Outdoor Garden Classroom Program in Las Vegas, Nevada in January 2013.
-The Outdoor Garden Classroom Program helps public and private schools raise funding for outdoor school gardens where students can learn a variety of subjects including STEAM, health and nutrition.
-Green Our Planet’s “turn-key” Outdoor Garden Classroom Program is now the largest and one of the most comprehensive school garden programs offered in the United States.
+Green Our Planet launched its Outdoor Garden Classroom STEAM Program in Las Vegas, Nevada in January 2013.
+The Outdoor Garden STEAM Program helps public and private schools raise funding for outdoor school gardens and implements comprehensive programming so that students can learn a variety of subjects including STEAM, health and nutrition.
+Green Our Planet’s “turn-key” Outdoor Garden STEAM Program is now the largest and one of the most comprehensive school garden programs offered in the United States.
 You can learn more details about it on our School Gardens page.

-Green Our Planet launched Nevada’s first school hydroponics program in 2017.
+Green Our Planet launched Nevada’s first school hydroponics STEM program in 2017.
 Currently, Green Our Planet operates the program in 18 elementary schools in the Clark County School District in Southern Nevada and in three more in Washoe and Lyon counties in Northern Nevada.
-Green Our Planet’s program includes delivering a mobile, vertical hydroponic system to each participating school.
-The system is easy to manage, understand and use.
-Each system is 8 feet long, 6 feet high and 2 feet wide, and can grow up to 80 plants at a time, producing over 200 lbs of fruits and vegetables per year.
-Learn more about our Hydroponics Program.
+Green Our Planet’s program includes six different hydroponic systems for K-5th grades.
+They range from the simplest hydroponic system for first grade to a commercial hydroponic system for 5th grade.
+The systems are easy to manage, understand and use.
+The largest system is 4 feet long 4 feet high and and can grow more than plants at a time, producing over 200 lbs of fruits and vegetables per year.
+Click here to learn more about our Hydroponics Program.

 Annual School Garden Conference